Medini-eng/Fundamentals-of-Machine-Learning-and-DataScience/README.md

 •	Download the latest version of python through the link -> https://www.python.org/downloads/

-•	Install the latest version of python downloaded by givging all the confirmation(deault path adding can be choosed)
+•	Install the latest version of python downloaded by givging all the confirmation(deault path adding can be choosen at this step)

 •	Check whether  python installation path is added to environment varibales??